lucasestanislau/react-composition-pattern/README.md

-# react-composition-pattern
+# Composition pattern in React

-A short project to show how to use the composition pattern in react
+A short project to show how to use the composition pattern in react.
+Where I created a notification component that can be used in different scenarios